ionous/tapestry/docs/content/tell-format/_index.md

 > `---`

-Finally, both sections can contain **comments**  ( ie. notes to yourself or other authors which don't affect the actual story. ) Comments start with hash and run until the end of the line.
+Both the plain text and the command sections can contain **comments**  ( ie. notes to yourself or other authors which don't affect the actual story. ) Comments start with hash, followed by a space, and run until the end of the line.

 > `# This is a comment.`

 {{< hint type=caution >}}
-Comments <em>must</em> can only outside of quoted text.
+Comments can only outside of quoted text.
 {{< /hint >}}

 ```yaml